 Through social responsiveness and a continuous focus on innovation in education, research and clinical care, the Wayne State School of Medicine will continue to graduate a diverse group of physicians and biomedical scientists who will transform the promise of equal health for all into a reality.

-Wayne State University Department of Urology Mission Statement and Educational Rationale
+Wayne State University Department of Urology Mission Statement

 The Wayne State University Urology Resident Training Program is a university-based training experience with faculty having academic appointments in the WSU School of Medicine.
 The length of training is currently 5 years with (6 months of general surgery and 6 months of urology rotations) as an intern and 4 years of urology.
 The overall goal and philosophy of the program is to train outstanding and capable clinical urologists with broad expertise.
 In addition, we strongly support those residents interested in advanced fellowship training and academic careers.
 Fourteen (58%) of our residents over the past 10 years have entered fellowships.
 Eleven of our former residents graduated over the last ten years are currently engaged in academic urology careers.